Multi-speed projects to rebuild St. Martin's marinas

-When Bülent Gülay, president of the association of yachting professionals Metimer, draws up a panorama of the state of the port infrastructures for yachting on Sint Maarten, 2 years after the passage of cyclone Irma, the situation is contrasted.
+When Bülent Gülay, president of the association of yachting professionals Metimer, draws up a panorama of the state of the port infrastructures for yachting on Sint Maarten, 2 years after the passage of cyclone Irma, the picture is mixed.

-In Galis Bay, the wharf in the commercial port needs to be extended to accommodate small cruise ships.
-The current acceptable draught of 4 metres is to be increased to 8 metres and then 12 metres in a second stage.
-Dead bodies will be set up for boaters, residents and visitors alike.
+In Galis Bay, the wharf at the commercial port is to be expanded to accommodate small cruise ships.
+The current acceptable draft of 4 metres is to be increased to 8 metres and then 12 metres in a second phase.
+Dead bodies will be put in place for boaters, both residents and visitors.

 The Oyster Pound site is more problematic.
 Located on the border between the French and Dutch zones, it is the subject of negotiations on the exact position of the separation between the territorial waters.
 The stalemate at the local level has led to a postponement of negotiations at the state level.
-"It will be another two to three years before we can do anything" regrets Bülent Gülay.
+"It will take another 2 to 3 years before something can be done" regrets Bülent Gülay.

-L'Anse Marcel, now at 25% of its capacity, must present a reconstruction plan to the communities, with a minimum of 40% visitor places.
-The project will not start until mid-2021.
+L'anse Marcel, today at 25% of its capacity, must present a reconstruction plan to the communities, with a minimum of 40% visitor places.
+The project will not start before mid-2021.

-In Grand-Case, projects of moorings on buoys are under study.
+In Grand-Case, projects for moorings on buoys are being studied.

-Studies on the renovation of the Marina Royale are expected in 2021.
+Studies on the renovation of the Royal Marina are expected in 2021.

 The importance of boating is poorly understood by the institutions

-In addition to boat rental, the maintenance shipyards have had to adapt, but we will have to think about the future.
-"A lot of construction sites aren't up to standard, but we had to work hard.
-We will now have to think about other locations further away from the houses," explains Bülent Gülay.
-He concludes as follows: "We need to show the community that we need to speed up.
+In addition to boat rentals, maintenance shipyards have had to adapt, but we will have to think about the future.
+"A lot of yards are not up to standard, but we had to work hard.
+Now we'll have to think about other locations further away from the houses," explains Bülent Gülay.
+He concludes: "We have to show the community that we have to speed up.
 Without going faster than the music, we mustn't waste time!"